-Individuals with underbites, overbites, or gaps between their upper and lower jaws may have a problem in biting appropriately.
+Individuals with underbites, overbites, or gaps between their upper and lower jaws may have a problem biting appropriately.
 An improper bite implies you may depend on your back teeth more than you would if your front teeth were correctly aligned, which could lead to problems for the back teeth.

 3. Unseemly Formation of Certain Sounds

-Possibly one of the most worrying effects of crooked teeth, forming sounds like “C”, “S” “J”.
+Possibly one of the most worrying effects of crooked teeth, forming sounds like “C”, “S” and “J”.
 This may provoke individuals to stay away from using such things as public speaking or to have bigger apprehension during job interviews than they usually would.

 4. Lower Self-Esteem

 It is not true that individuals with twisted teeth have low self-esteem by any means.
 No matter whether your teeth are straight, crooked, or missing altogether, you can be confident.
 Though, straightening your teeth may heighten your self-confidence level even higher than it already is.